fbpx

 4. The Outcome

-‘Checks and Balances’ tells the story of the explosive tension between Governor Ralph Darling, who has been sent to the colony to rebuild it as a place of terror for the convicts who had been sentenced there, and Chief Justice Forbes, whose duty it was to administer justice through the courts and ensure that the rule of law was upheld by all… even the Governor!
+‘Checks and Balances’ tells the story of the explosive tension between Governor Ralph Darling, who has been sent to the colony to rebuild it as a place of terror for convicts and Chief Justice Forbes, whose duty it was to administer justice through the courts and ensure that the rule of law was upheld by all… even the Governor!
 With such great power being vested in two men with such opposing objectives, who will win out – the unyielding military man, Ralph Darling or the morally upright, Chief Justice Forbes?
+This book illuminates the importance of having checks and balances in place (such as an independent judiciary and free press) to restrain the tyrannical ambitions of the Governor and to ensure that the rule of law is universally upheld.

 Click here to purchase our storybook.